 A Tragic Fire

-The phone rang in the most melodramatic manner, a bus conductor announcing that he was noticing flames coming from the Curran’s Hall, a four-story building located many blocks away.
+The phone rang, breaking up the conversation.
+A bus driver called and notified the crew of flames coming from Curran’s Hall, a four-story building located many blocks away.

-Heroic firefighters jumped into the flaming ruins, fighting the wild flames from both sides of the building.
-But people were caught on the upper floors, helpless folk with depleting oxygen.
-They used ladders to access the upper floors, and so far, the rescue mission was going alright.
-But…
+The heroic firefighters jumped into action.
+They headed for the flaming ruins, fighting the wild flames from both sides of the building.
+People became trapped on the upper floors—helpless folk with depleting oxygen—overwhelmed by the smoke.
+The firefighters used ladders to access the upper floors, and the rescue mission was going well.

-The fire began to show weird properties, it ran down to the lower stories down the stairs, like a liquid flowing down, a common phenomenon in oil fires.
-The waves of fire soon covered the entire building, the roof crashed first, followed by the walls, causing the death of many, many people who were smashed to the ground under heavy weight, among them, was Francis Leavy.
+But the fire showed weird properties.
+It moved to the lower stories down the stairs, like a liquid flowing downhill, a common phenomenon in oil fires.
+The waves of fire soon covered the entire building.
+The roof crashed, followed by the walls.
+The cascading effect caused the death of many people who were smashed to the ground under heavy weight.

-Astoundingly, firefighters noticed a strange phenomenon just the day after this tragedy.
-A strange hand print remained on the window, and not just any window, it was the same one Leavy was cleaning the other day!
-They tried everything from window cleaners to chemical solvents, but the prints remained.
-Eventually, they stopped trying in the memory of the martyr.
+Astoundingly, firefighters noticed another strange phenomenon the day after this tragedy.
+A peculiar handprint was visible on the window of the fire station—and not just any window—it was the same one Leavy was cleaning the previous day!
+The firefighters tried everything from window cleaners to chemical solvents, but the handprint remained.
+Eventually, they stopped trying in the memory of Francis Leavy.